 - The caretaker's refusal to follow prescribed medications interferes with their ability to care for the child. - The caretaker's inability to control their emotions interferes with their ability to care for the child. - The caretaker's mental health status (e.g., suicidal behavior or ideations, out of touch with reality) interferes with their ability to care for the child.
-A formal diagnosis is not required if there are behaviors to indicate a concern for mental health status. - The caretaker expects the child to perform or act in ways that are impossible or improbable for the child's age or developmental stage (e.g., babies and young children expected not to cry, or expected to be still for extended periods, be toilet trained, get/prepare their own food, care for younger siblings, or stay home alone). - The caretaker does not know how or is unable to properly feed infants or does not understand their feeding schedule. - The caretake is unable to access or obtain basic/emergency medical care. - Unsafe supervision.
+A formal diagnosis is not required if there are behaviors to indicate a concern for mental health status. - The caretaker expects the child to perform or act in ways that are impossible or improbable for the child's age or developmental stage (e.g., babies and young children expected not to cry or be still for extended periods, be toilet trained, get/prepare their food, care for younger siblings, or stay home alone). - The caretaker does not know how to or cannot properly feed infants, or does not understand their feeding schedule. - The caretaker cannot access or obtain basic/emergency medical care. - Unsafe supervision.